-(Name of County) County Public Health has been notified.
+Yolo County Public Health has been notified.
 (Name of School) School and Public Health are working closely together to take the necessary steps to protect our community and prevent the spread of COVID-19 in school.
-In accordance with Public Health guidance, school will continue to operate inperson instruction.
+In accordance with Public Health guidance, school will continue to operate in-person instruction.
 Individuals that were determined to be close contacts to the individual who tested positive have been notified to stay home.